sagepe/generate-accounts/README.md

 ## Notes and Limitations

 * Assumes UIDs start at 1000
-* Assumes RSA keys for SSH
+* Assumes you're using feature/multiple_ssh_keys or a compatible fork
 * Requires sudo to collect keys and password hashes